muhdshafi-javascript/es-5/README.md

 6. **NaN**: not a number
 ## Function Statements and Function Expressions
-Globally in javascript, statements doesn't return anything but an expression return a value. examples for expression are
+Globally in javascript, statements doesn't return anything but an expression return a value.
+Examples for expression are
  1. invoke a function
-2. execute 2+3 in console which gives the sum examples of statements are
+ 2. execute 2+3 in console which gives the sum.

+Examples of statements are
  1. if(true){} in console

 ```javascript
 //funtion statement